Our Cradle-to-Career ecosystem

 Key outcome areas

-• Kindergarten Readiness - All Bridgeport children will be ready for kindergarten
+• Kindergarten Readiness - Increase the % of children who are socially and emotionally ready for kindergarten in Bridgeport

 In each outcome area, we measure what matters, identify effective practices, and align resources so that we are investing in what works.